 Think of it as a professional networking platform.
 Most people use LinkedIn to build professional connections and market to those in their industry, which means that most people use it on weekdays only, while they’re at work.

-The best days to schedule LinkedIn posts are Wednesday and Thursday.
+According to SproutSocial, the best days of the week to schedule LinkedIn posts are Tuesdays and Wednesdays.
 Meanwhile, avoid posting on Sunday.
 It has the lowest engagement of any day of the week.